cyber-evangelists/DashApp/README.md

-# DashApp
+### DashApp

-DashApp is a mobile application that provides users with a platform to discover and share recipes, as well as connect with other food enthusiasts.
-The app allows users to create an account, browse through a variety of recipes, save their favorite recipes, and even share their own recipes with the community.
+DashApp is a dynamic mobile application designed to ignite culinary creativity and community engagement.
+With DashApp, users can seamlessly explore, create, and share delectable recipes while connecting with fellow food enthusiasts.

 ### ✌&ensp;App Screenshots